6x6 Wild Art Project

 1. Sign out your 6”x6” canvas at either Blick store starting September 2:

 2. Paint, assemble, or create your art using your medium of choice.
-Be creative and have fun with the subject of “Birds” and 2014 special theme.
+Be creative and have fun with the subject of “birds” and the 2014 special theme.
 Be sure to keep artwork within the 6x6 area.

 3. Delicate work (ex. pastel, cut paper) should be submitted with appropriate protection.
 Do not submit a canvas with wet paint.
 Give yourself adequate lead time to allow the paint to dry thoroughly.